ambroggi/Pruning-Project-for-Deep-Neural-Networks/README.md

 # Ontology Observation of Pruned Models

 This is a method of observing our pruned and unpruned models using rdflib ontologies.
-It consists of the two files `src/buildontology.py` and `src/ontologygraphing.py`
+It consists of the two files `src/buildontology.py` and `src/ontologygraphing.py`.
+They are less streamlined than the pruning methods, as this section was more explorational than comparative.

+## `src/buildontology.py`

+Builds the ontological model from a given log file and the associated saved model(s).
+By default the ontological representations of the models are saved into the datasets folder as they are more treated as a dataset.

+## `src/ontologygraphing.py`

+Equivalent to `src/graphingresults.py` for the ontological exploration.
+Creates all of the visual graphs and figures.